unkies/action-gh-delete-release/README.md

 ## History

-This project was taken from: https://github.com/dev-drprasad/delete-tag-and-release
+This project was taken from [here](https://github.com/dev-drprasad/delete-tag-and-release).